 It was inspired by his view that the world would become an information economy.

 Porat shared his Red Book with the CEO of Apple, John Sculley.

 In 1990, Porat co-founded a startup called General Magic with Andy Hertzfeld and Bill Atkinson from the original Macintosh team.
 The company was a secretive spin-out from Apple Computer.

 They set out to create an early version of handheld communications devices called Magic Link–a precursor to the smartphone and personal digital assistant (or PDA).

 General Magic, a company you’ve never heard of, was a unicorn before there was such a thing.

 Porat took the company public in 1995 (with no shipped product or revenue) at a value of $834M–raising over $90M.

 General Magic failed too.

 It shut its doors in 1996, never realizing its vision.

-What if you could be a fly on the wall to experience each detailed decision these leaders made.
-Rarely do you get to see the teams like this–executing on their vision.
-And, rarely do you live to see the future and learn whether they were right.
+What if you could be a fly on the wall to experience each detailed decision these leaders made?
+Rarely do you get to see the teams like this–executing their vision.
+And, you rarely live to see the future and learn whether they were right.